Providing public health students valuable networking opportunities

 The Jeffrey P. Davis Scholarship Fund

-The Jeffrey P. Davis Student Scholarship Fund is a newly named fund that will provide opportunities for public health students to network with applied epidemiologists at the CSTE Annual Conference.
+The Jeffrey P. Davis Student Scholarship Fund provides opportunities for public health students to network with applied epidemiologists at the CSTE Annual Conference.
 This scholarship fund will build upon the existing CSTE Student Scholarship, which has awarded eight student scholarships since its inception in 2016.
 CSTEF plans to increase the number of student scholarships awarded with a long-term goal of up to 35 scholarships awarded annually.

 Scholarships will be competitive and involve coordination with individual colleges and universities.
 The estimated expense for one student will range from $700 to $2,500.
 The Scholarship is managed by a dedicated task force comprised of CSTEF board members and CSTE staff who design and disseminate the application, and evaluate each scholarship submission.
 All eligible applicants for the Jeff Davis Student Scholarship should be a current student in a public health program and a resident of the United States or U.S territories.
 Ideal scholarship applicants are students with a concentration in epidemiology.